DongqingSun96/Cellist/README.md

 pip install -r requirements.txt pip install .
 ```
+Note: After installation, users can verify the installation by running `cellist --help`.
+The command may return a message such as `fastpd is not installed.
+Please compile the fastpd library`.
+This warning originates from Spateo and does not affect the functionality of `Cellist`.

 ### Typical Install Time
 On a high-performance server, installation typically takes 10 minutes.